Kansas City Chiefs vs. Philadelphia Eagles: How to watch Super Bowl LVII

 How to watch the Super Bowl

-FOX Sports carries the big game, which is expected to be seen by more than 100 million people, with local TV coverage on FOX4 in Kansas City, Missouri, and FOX 29 in Philadelphia, Pennsylvania.
+FOX Sports carries the big game, which is expected to be seen by more than 100 million people.
+The pre-game coverage starts at 7 a.m Sunday on FOX 2 News with pre-game coverage all day long.
+Kickoff is at 5:30 p.m.
+Central time.

 Fans can also watch on the FOX Sports website, as well as through the FOX Sports App and NFL+ app.